gabochi/ANSIedad/README.md

 * Text editor

 ## Run
 Run `python video.py` on your terminal.
-If it doesn't work change the escape codes in *video.py*, you'll probably need to replace `:` with `;`.
-The code is pretty documented.
+The code is pretty documented in case you want to change something.
 ### Setup
 You can set the width and other things at the begining of *video.py*.
 Notice that you have the possibility of working with characters and front color too, just comment or uncomment the proper lines in the code.
 ### Usage